polterguy/polterguy.github.io/documentation/magic/index.md

 ### Diagnostic endpoints

 These endpoints are diagnostic endpoints, allowing you to diagnose your backend, and/or run assumptions to sanity check your current installation.
+An assumption is a high level integration test specifically created to verify that some HTTP endpoint returns what is _"assumed"_ given a specific payload of some sort.
+Notice, assumptions can also be manually ceated as lambda objects, to execute arbitrary Hyperlambda code, throwing exceptions if assumptions are incorrect.

 #### GET magic/system/diagnostics/assumption-test-description